 The mystery of how to introduce utensils has been solved.

-Made for kids just starting their journey to the spoon, the NumNum Self-Feeding Starter Kit includes a stage one pre-spoon with textures that acts as a feeding-teether to help your child get acclimated to holding a utensil.
-Once they’ve learned the basics, they can also use the innovative stage two pre-spoon with channels for trapping food.
-Both products are designed for use with the Beginner Bowl, also included, that features a patent-pending cone-shaped interior that helps kids find and enjoy every bite.
+This innovative set features a stage one pre-spoon GOOtensil that acts as a feeding-teether to help your child get acclimated to holding a utensil.
+Once they’ve learned the basic food-to-mouth mouth motion, they can advance to the stage two pre-spoon GOOtensil, also included.
+Both products are designed for use with the Beginner Bowl that features a patent-pending cone-shaped interior that guides food to one easy-to-find spot.

 Starter Kit Includes:

 Stage One and Stage Two Pre-Spoon GOOtensils in new colors Storm Gray and Glacier Green Beginner Bowl in Storm Gray

 Beginner Bowl Features/Benefits:

 Materials: FDA-grade TPE and polypropylene